tars/tars/docs/en/css-processing.md

 In case if that import TARS will try to find bootstrap/dist/bootstrap.scss in node_modules and bower_components.
 This feature is implemented in TARS from version 1.7.0

 If you want to include the files from the static directory (pictures), you should use the placeholder %=static=%.
-Then including of the image as a background (in current example the picture will be taken from your main module) will be as follows (in this example scss is used):
+Then including of the image as a background (in current example the picture will be taken from your main component) will be as follows (in this example scss is used):

 ```scss
 .main {